 There are, as yet, no clear guides for patients to tell them what doctors mean by mild, moderate or severe COVID-19.
-Some guidance on classifying illness is appearing in research papers and epidemiological reports, but it's not very specific.
-For example, the broad definition of moderate disease seems to be that it's worse than mild disease but not severe.
+Some guidance on classifying COVID-19 is appearing in research papers and epidemiological reports, but it's not very specific.
+For example, the broad definition of mild COVID-19 seems to be that it's worse than mild disease but not severe.

 How have people been 'classifying' COVID-19?

 You will have heard in public health announcements and in the media that some people have had mild COVID-19 infections, and others moderate, severe or critical.

 Yet, when you look up COVID-19 symptoms, you are told to expect a cough, a temperature and a loss of (or change to) your sense of smell and/or taste.
 How bad a cough is a mild case?
 How much of a temperature is severe?

 The terms generally used to classify COVID-19 are:

 In the absence of formal, agreed guidance on what we call mild, moderate and severe cases of COVID-19, these classifications are consistent with published descriptions so far.
 Each of these 'levels' of illness is considerably less common than the previous one (so severe is less common than moderate, which is less common than mild and so on).

 In this article we will look at asymptomatic and mild COVID-19.
 In part two of the series we explain moderate, severe and critical COVID-19.

 Are you eligible for a free NHS flu vaccination?

 You may be entitled to a free NHS flu vaccination from your GP or local pharmacist.
 Find out if you are eligible today.